Kerio Technologies: Products and services

 Kerio provides IT products and services mainly in security solutions which are physical devices and virtual appliance that could run on virtualization platforms such as VMware vSphere.

 Kerio Control

 Kerio Control is a network security solution that manages security services and perform as Unified Threat Management such as intrusion detection and prevention (IPS), gateway antivirus, VPN, web content, application filtering and endpoint security software.

+In November 2024, a major vulnerability was discovered that could allow for remote code execution, affecting versions 9.2.5 through 9.4.5.
+Additional patches were released in January 2025.

 Kerio Connect

 Kerio Connect provides email service for small and mid-sized businesses.
 Some of its features include security features such as SSL encryption, S/MIME and antispam.
 Supporting for Microsoft Outlook, and mail services IMAP and POP.